haumea-lang/haumea-rs/README.md

 [![Join the chat at https://gitter.im/haumea-lang/Lobby](https://badges.gitter.im/haumea-lang/Lobby.svg)](https://gitter.im/haumea-lang/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-Haumea is an experimental language created by BookOwl to learn Rust, parsing, and code generation.
+Haumea is an experimental language designed to be easy to learn and use.
 # Using

 First, make sure that you have Rust and Cargo installed.
 Then run the following commands: